christi3k/oscon-2019-deploying-with-terraform/02-open-faas.md

 ## Installing OpenFaas

+[OpenFaaS](https://www.openfaas.com) is an open source project that enables you to run serverless functions anywhere via Docker Swarm or Kubernetes.
+For this talk, we'll deploy OpenFaaS on a Kubernetes cluster running on my laptop (via minikube).

-Next, we're going to install OpenFaas.
+First we need to install OpenFaas.
 We're going to do this using Terraform.
 While we're doing that, we'll compare with how we would do the same steps via configuration files or the command line.

 No changes quite yet to Terraform providers since we'll be using Kubernetes until OpenFaas is set up.

 ### Tiller and Helm

-We're going to use a [Helm]() chart to install OpenFaaS.
+We're going to use a [Helm](https://github.com/openfaas/faas-netes/blob/master/chart/openfaas/README.md) chart to install OpenFaaS.
 We need to do some set up in order to be able to use Helm.

 First, we create a Service Account for Tiller, which is the server-side component of Helm.